nhooyr/neoman/README.md

 -----
 - [ ] Vim docs
 - [x] Rewrite for clean code, check PR #15 to test it!
-- [ ] Parse manpages that have been seperated e.g `zshop-
+- [ ] Maybe parse manpage links that have been seperated e.g `zshop-
 tions(1)`
-- [ ] support other languages like japanese for the syntax highlighting